accessibilitywars/zaw2/content/builds/heal-alac-willbender.md

 10. W7 Sabir - For the final phase if your group needs projectile blocks, consider {{ skill(id="9182") }} and {{ skill(id="9251") }}

 <small>With the new reduced cooldown, Mace/Focus can be an alternate weapon to tank, e.g. to block Deimos comfortably.
 However there are much better healing/tank options out there.</small>

-# Changes

-content/builds/heal-alac-willbender.md was changed:
- - Power for Power: Increased the Willbender Flames damage bonus from 100% to 200% in PvE only.